SessionFox/sessionfox-android-doc/README.md

 // Send custom event SessionFox.sendEvent("purchase",purchaseDetailsHashmap);

-// To report an issue
+// To report an issue with ui SessionFox.showDialog(context);

-SessionFox.showDialog(context);
+// To report an issue with own ui SessionFox.reportIssue(<report message>, <meta data hashmap>);
 ```
 ### Using Proguard with the SessionFox SDK
 If your app is proguarded, you may notice some errors at the time of making a release apk.
 If this happens, add the following lines to the end of your proguard-rules.pro